tsung1029/PIC-skeleton-codes/README.md

 This fork of the PIC Skeleton code aims to explore the possibility of using openACC to program for Exascale supercomputers.

-Succinct PIC Implementation

-If you clone this repository, we ask that you please contact Ben Winjum (bwinjum@ucla.edu).
-The development of our codes relies on grant funding for which we are required to report code usage, and we would greatly appreciate being able to maintain accurate user-number tallies.

-Please also feel free to send an email to this address if you would like assistance or if you have any questions related to the code base.

 ## Quick Start

 Welcome!
 There is a large collection of PIC codes here with a range of complexity.
 They are all designed to be easy to read, understand, and adapt.